cs1302uga/cs1302-urgency-queue/README.md

 ## How to Download the Project

-On Odin, execute the following terminal command in order to download the project files into sub-directory within your present working directory:
+On Odin, execute the following terminal command in order to download the project files into a sub-directory within your present working directory:

 ```
 $ git clone --depth 1 https://github.com/cs1302uga/cs1302-urgency-queue.git